nerabits/Surge-Manual/scripting/policy-group.md

 `policy-group jsgroup script-path=group.js`

-Then add a line in [Policy Group] section:
+Then add a line in [Policy Group] 配置段：

 ```
 [Policy Group]